Year 6 - Miss Jarrett

-Welcome to Autumn Term 2 in Year 6.
-Please find lots of information about our class and the work that we will be doing this year.
+Welcome to Year 6!
+On our class page you will find lots of information about our class and the work that we are doing.

 Just a quick reminder about the age restrictions on social networking sites: